yusuf-s-ahmed/yusuf-s-ahmed/README.md

-- Computer Science BSc at City, University of London
+- Computer Science BSc @ City, University of London
-- AI Systems Engineer at Department of Engineering, City University of London
+- AI Systems Engineer @ Department of Engineering, City University of London

+I build systems that communicate with each other, involving data pipelines, AI, and cloud infrastructure.

 <h4 align="left">Open-Source Repositories</h4>